-As at 31 December 2022, the amount of loans renegotiated due to financial difficulties resulting in a restructuring or renegotiation of the terms and conditions of the contract was EUR 13,104,153 (2021: EUR 13,795,685).
+As at 31 December 2023, the amount of loans renegotiated due to financial difficulties resulting in a restructuring or renegotiation of the terms and conditions of the contract was EUR 8,596,565 (2022: EUR 13,104,153).

-As at 31 December 2022, impairments amounting to EUR 4,491,291 (2021: EUR 4,090,504) were recognised on these loans.
+As at 31 December 2023, impairments amounting to EUR 5,016,725 (2022: EUR 4,491,291) were recognised on these loans.

-6.4.8 Geographic exposure
+6.4.8.
+Geographic exposure

-Geographically, the Luxembourg division has no exposure to "emerging" countries and focuses its activity mainly on the European Union and certain OECD countries.
+Geographically, the Luxembourg division has no exposure to "emerging" countries, and concentrates its business mainly on the European Union and certain OECD (Organisation for Economic Cooperation and Development) countries.
 The list of authorised countries is reviewed regularly.

-The table below shows the geographical distribution of the credit lines granted as at 31 December 2022 and 2021.
-The category "Other countries" includes percentages below 2%.
+The tables below show the geographical breakdown of credit lines granted at 31 December 2023 and 2022.
+The "Other countries" category includes individual percentages below 2%.